 Internally, the fuel pressure regulator consists of a diaphragm that is attached on one side to a spring and on the other side to a ball-type valve.
 The spring side is exposed to the engine vacuum while the valve side is connected in one end to the fuel injector rail (fuel inlet) and the other to the return line (fuel outlet).

 The fuel pressure regulator design described above is the more widely used.
 It’s very simple and reliable, but not infallible.
-The FPR is subject to wear, especially the diaphragm that is constantly moving up and down.
+It can be subject to wear, especially the diaphragm that is constantly moving up and down.

 How Do You Diagnose A Failing Fuel Pressure Regulator?